-Understandably, there is a lot of confusion regarding the difference between prescription-grade hearing aids and PSAPs, the latter of which are featured in our product matrix above.
 Both amplify digitally processed sounds before delivering them to the ear.
 So if they both ultimately do the same thing, what exactly is the difference?

 So why not just use a PSAP?
 Well, as with any medical condition, individual symptoms and their underlying causes vary from person to person.
 For this reason, a hearing test is required to rule out any potentially serious underlying conditions, identify the patient’s unique needs, and if needed, program the hearing aid accordingly.

 Whether you're weighing your medical-grade hearing aid options or considering the purchase of a PSAP, the following are some of the most important factors to take into account.

 Medical requirements should always come before cosmetic or personal preference.
 Not all types of hearing aids are suitable for every condition, and it's always a good idea to discuss viable options with a qualified health care professional.
 While the increased volume offered by PSAPs can help many, they may not be suitable for those affected by severe hearing loss.